danomatika/ofxPd/README.markdown

 RtAudio will hang on app exit in OF 0062.
 The only way to fix this is to make a small edit to the OF 0062 core by editing `lib/openFrameworks/sound/ofSoundStream.cpp` and commenting line 143 so close() is not called.

-### Distorted Sound on iOS in 007

-There's a bug in the 007 release that causes distorted sound due to a typo when assigning a pointer.
-Edit `lib/openFrameworks/sound/ofxiPhoneSoundStream.mm` and change line 171 from
-<pre>soundOutput = soundOutput;</pre>
-to
-<pre>soundOutputPtr = soundOutput;</pre>

-Hopefully this will be fixed in the official release soon.
-[Fix from JonBro](https://github.com/openframeworks/openFrameworks/pull/690).

 ### "verbose" redefinition in Win Codeblocks

 Currently, there is a static function in the videoinput lib on Win that conflicts with a #define in the Pure Data sources.
 The easy fix, until the OF core is updated, is to comment out line 115 in `libs\videoInput\include\videoInput.h`.